Select a state below to learn about step therapy protections

 The NPF policy team has worked in collaboration with other patient and provider groups to craft model legislation that impacts all people with a chronic disease – all of whom are negatively affected by step therapy.
 The NPF supports the passage of that model legislation, which ensures step therapy is based on the most current clinical data and that it is available to the consumer in a transparent manner.
-Furthermore, it provides a timeline for response to requests that is based on language agreed upon in other states.
+Furthermore, it provides a timeline for responses to requests that is based on language agreed upon in other states.
 Finally, it outlines clear and concise exceptions to the step therapy protocols based on medical necessity.
-This legislation, which is not a ban and does not lead to additional costs, strikes a fair balance between cost containment and health of the patient.
+This legislation, which is not a ban and does not lead to additional costs, strikes a fair balance between cost containment and the health of the patient.

 Our success at the state level has led to a Federal effort focused on amending the Employee Retirement Income Security Act (ERISA) to require a group health plan to provide a step therapy exception process.
 Authored by Representatives Raul Ruiz and Brad Wenstrup, the Safe Step Act was first introduced in 2017 with a Senate companion bill in 2019.

 Ask your member of Congress to support the Safe Step Act by sending them a message.